sectrs-acai/shrinkwrap/documentation/userguide/config.rst

 optionally specify a custom ``overlay`` config on the command line.
 Layers are merged in order according to the following rules:

-For each leaf key in the union of the hierachical dictionaries:
+For each leaf key in the union of the hierarchical dictionaries:

 - If the upper value is null or not present, then the lower value is taken